swift-develop/cs404.1-1/program2.md

   is empty
 - Result is single element remaining on top of value stack

-Implement the above algorithm within `java/src/edu/berkeley/cs/app/Calculator.java`.
+Implement the above algorithm.
 Your implementation should support the following operations:

 - Addition
 - Subtraction